zionsg/getmail/README.md

       container, else it may have problems restarting later.
     + The application can be accessed via `http://localhost:8080`.
         * See `GETMAIL_PORT_*` env vars for port settings.
+- Additional stuff:
+    + Run `composer lint` to do linting checks.